 Making payments is as essential to your business as receiving them.
 Whether you’re paying suppliers or freelancers, it’s important to choose the right business money transfer provider.

-With Azimo Business, your first five transfers are fee-free, so you’ll get great deals just for trying out our service.
-After that, we charge just one transparent fee that starts as low as £0.99p.
+With Azimo Business, we charge just one transparent fee that starts as low as £0.99p.

 Azimo Business is 75% cheaper than banks and other providers, and your company could save up to £1,000 per year on business payments.